Skip to content

 Table of Contents

-If your UK-based business invents brand new products to market and sell, you may be wondering how you can protect these inventions.
+If your UK-based business invents new products to market and sell, you may be wondering how to protect these inventions.
 Luckily, in the UK, patents can protect inventions from copycats in the marketplace.
-However, you have probably seen the phrase ‘patent pending’ concerning other people’s products and wondered what this means.
+However, you have probably seen the phrase ‘patent pending’ concerning other people’s products and wondered what it means.
 This article will give you an introduction to patents and explain what patent pending means.

 What is a Patent?

-A patent is a form of intellectual property that protects inventions.
+A patent is a form of intellectual property that protects inventions and their applications.
 Patents cannot protect ideas.
 If an inventor obtains a patent for their creation, they have the exclusive right to make that product for a maximum of 20 years.

 Note that patents only give territorial rights.
 This means that if you receive a patent in the UK, your exclusive rights only extend to the UK.
 For that reason, some inventors will also file applications in overseas countries through the Patent Cooperation Treaty or the European Patent Office for European countries.
-Alternatively, inventors can apply in each country that they want protection.
+Alternatively, inventors can apply for protection in each country where they wish to do so.

-Patent rights are also valuable business assets that you can sell, licence or transfer in the same way as any other business asset.
+Patent rights are also valuable business assets that you can sell, license or transfer in the same way as any other business asset.

 ‘Patent Pending’